Speech on Capitalism: History, Meaning, Examples and Growth

 3-Minute Speech on Capitalism

 ‘Hello and welcome to everyone present here.
-Today, I’m delighted to present my speech on capitalism before you all.
+Today, I’m delighted to present my speech on capitalism.
 Capitalism is an ideology, an economic and political system characterized by private ownership.
 This means the private owners manage the production and the market-driven allocation of goods and services according to their will.’

 History of Capitalism